boyter/boyter.org/content/posts/sloc-cloc-code.md

 Keep in mind that this is not a dedicated machine.
 As such it is subject to noisy neighbors and issues with the underlying hardware.
 It is likely you will be unable to replicate the results 100% even if you spin up the same instance.

 The Windows tests were run on a Surface Book 2 with the i7-8650U CPU.
 This is problematic as there is the possibility that CPU throttling will kick in influencing the benchmark, and as it is not a freshly formatted machine that there may be something else running on it during the benchmark.
 Take these tests with a massive grain of salt and treat them as more an indication of performance than a perfect benchmark.
 I did my best to stop all background services and ran benchmarks several times only taking the best result for each to try and keep it as fair as possible.
 I ran the tests inside the Ubuntu WSL which means I was running Linux binaries in Windows which probably causes odd results as well.

+The macOS tests were run on a 2013 Macbook Pro Retina macOS Sierra 10.12.6.
+The tests were only run on Redis and Django as the Laptop was a loaner and I did not have time to get a copy of the Linux Kernel.
+Similar to the problems of the Surface Book 2 a new account was created on this to ensure as few background processes were running as possible.
+As it was a loaner I only had time to try out scc and tokei on it.

 I set scc to run first in order to ensure that it warms up everything and take any handicap that might incur from this process.
 To do the benchmark itself I used the excellent Rust tool hyperfine with 3 warm-up runs and 10 timed runs total to produce the results.
 These are the defaults for hyperfine but are set explicitly via the command line.